snowplow/documentation/docs/getting-started-on-snowplow-bdp-enterprise/setup-guide-azure/index.md

 Snowplow requests customers grant our verified application service principle access into your Azure tenant.
 Once granted you should see the application service principle under Microsoft Entra ID ~> Enterprise Applications.

 1. Grab your Azure tenant ID by navigating to Microsoft Entra ID
-2. Complete the conset URL where `<TenantID>` == your tenant ID.
-The `client_id` set is for "Snoplow BDP Enterprise Deployment" application service principle
+2. Complete the consent URL where `<TenantID>` == your tenant ID.
+The `client_id` set is for "Snowplow BDP Enterprise Deployment" application service principle
     ```
     https://login.microsoftonline.com/<TenantID>/oauth2/authorize?client_id=0581feb4-b614-42c7-b8e7-b4e7fba9153a&response_type=code
     ```